Wondering how to help your sad child feel less overwhelmed with her feelings and emotions? Learn how to address her sadness in a healthy way.

 With labeling her feelings, she will also understand that they don’t define her.

-She knows she can feel sad without fearing that she’ll be a sad child all the time.
-She also won’t assume she’s a bad person because she doesn’t feel happy right at the moment, and will understand that feelings come and go and don’t last forever.
+She knows she can feel sad without fearing that she’ll feel this way all the time.
+She won’t blame or fault herself, or assume she’s a bad person because she doesn’t feel happy.
+She’ll understand that feelings come and go and don’t last forever.

 Another benefit of labeling feelings?
 Doing so tells her you love her no matter what how she happens to feel.
 That you’ll never withhold your love and affection because she isn’t her usual chipper self, or that she has to be happy just to get your attention.